Flaaim/safe/templates/_posts/2020-05-04-Fire Safety Procedures.md

 ---
-layout: template_post
+layout: post_template
 title: Fire Safety Procedures
 description: Fire Safety Procedures.
+1. On discovering a fire If you discover a fire, raise the alarm immediately
 author: Flaaim
 post_image: Fire-Safety-Procedures.png
 ---